nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 119
 00:08:09,887 --> 00:08:13,105
-[SPEAKER_01]: There were several issues that came up and they were all different.
+[SPEAKER_01]: There was several issues that came up and they were all different.

 120
 00:08:13,085 --> 00:08:17,003